PRESIDENT AND CEO

 Dr. Belal Hamzeh

-Most recently, Belal led CableLabs’ wireless R&D activities across fixed, mobile and emerging wireless technologies in addition to leading the technology development for the DOCSIS 3.1 and Full Duplex DOCSIS® technologies.
-Prior to joining CableLabs, he led R&D efforts for 3G/4G technologies including technology and product development, certification and network deployments.
+Prior to this role, Belal led CableLabs’ wireless research and development activities across fixed, mobile and emerging wireless technologies in addition to leading the technology development for DOCSIS® 3.1 and Full Duplex DOCSIS specifications.

-Belal holds a Master of Science and a Ph.D. in Electrical Engineering from Penn State University along with multiple issued and pending patents.
+Belal holds a M.Sc. and a Ph.D. in electrical engineering from Penn State University, along with multiple issued and pending patents.

-CHIEF RESEARCH AND DEVELOPMENT OFFICER and SENIOR VICE PRESIDENT
+SENIOR VICE PRESIDENT and CHIEF RESEARCH AND DEVELOPMENT OFFICER

 Mariam Sorond is senior vice president and chief research and development officer at CableLabs, In this role, she leads research & development (R&D) directing the execution and adoption of new technologies for CableLabs’ members and the industry, partnering closely with CEO, Phil McKinney, on technical thought leadership, vision and strategy for the future of connectivity.